quinnco23/game-on/README.md

-# Game On Baseball Score keeping applicatij
+# GameOn Baseball Score Keep applicatiion

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.